secure and ethical business operations

 SOC 2 and Iso 27001 can both show off the security of your company, and both standards have their own pros and cons, but many companies find that SOC 2 provides a high standard of overall security while allowing more flexible and customizable controls that fit the nuances of individual companies.
 You will have to assess your company’s needs and desires before making the appropriate decision for you.

-What is the Security Responsibility of SaaS?
+What Is the Security Responsibility of SaaS?

 SaaS companies have a responsibility to their customers to protect data and privacy.
 When customers buy a product, they want to do so knowing that their private information won’t end up in the wrong hands or being used for unanticipated purposes.
 Beyond just legal requirements, SaaS companies have ethical duties to act in good faith when it comes to their customers’ data.
 Data breaches and cyberattacks are to happen.
 However, companies should resist such disasters by having appropriate levels of security, which you can obtain and verify using compliance.